I Came By: Plot

 Increasingly desperate, Lizzie asks Jay to help her break into Blake's house.
-Jay refuses because he is a black man with prior charges, and is responsible for his newborn son.
+Jay refuses because he has prior charges, and is responsible for his newborn son.
 Lizzie enters Blake's house alone, only to be caught, murdered, and cremated.
 When Jay goes looking for Lizzie, he realizes she is dead and blames himself.

 Jay and Naz's relationship falls apart due to his lack of communication.
 Sometime later, Naz informs Jay that Blake is going to attend the Birlstone School's tercentenary anniversary celebration.

 After Blake leaves the event, Jay follows him to a country estate.
 Jay fights and subdues Blake.
-Jay then goes to the pottery studio in the estate’s garage and finds a prisoner.
+Jay then goes to the pottery studio in the estate's garage and finds a prisoner.
 Jay calls the police, frees the prisoner, and flees the scene.
 The police arrive and find Blake bloodied and restrained in the house.
 On the wall, Jay has left behind graffiti reading "I CAME BY."

 Cast

 Reception

-The film received mixed to positive reviews from critics.